 Tergo La Trek

 Starts near: Haa.
 Number of days: 7 days.
 Level: challenging.
-Seasons: April to mid-November [not viable outside these months as no water sources]
+Seasons: end-April to mid-November [not viable outside these months as the passes get snowed over and/or there are no water sources]

 The above is only a selection of our favourite treks and there are others we can offer including those below – ask for details